bddap/comm111/speech2_persuasive.md

 		  3. 9th street is less busy and has honeysuckle hanging over the sidewalk, you're missing out.
 		  4. Try the other metaphorical street.
 	  C.  Provide additional support (like statistics or testimony) that show the extent of the problem.
 		  1. In my estimation, 10/10 people are wrong about something.
+(Audience participation)
 	  D.  Show the relationship between the audience and the problem.
 III.
 Satisfaction
 	  A.  State the attitude, belief, or action you want the audience to adopt.